 Madikwe is in the summer rainfall area but it is generally drier than the Kruger National Park and less prone to the cyclonic influences coming in from the Indian Ocean from mid January to early March.

 Ironically the Eastern Cape game reserves and the few Western Cape reserves are about the only area in Africa where the months of May to August are NOT the best time for a safari.
 The Eastern Cape has a temperate transitional climate which means that it can rain at any time of year.
 But its winters are pretty cold and so the animals tend to head for protective thick bushveld away.
-So the summer months are a perfect time for a safari here.
+So actually the green season safari months of summer are THE PERFECT time for a safari here.
 There may be some rain but much less than elsewhere in Africa.

 Botswana has two attractive reasons to visit at this time of year.

 But, more mundanely nearly all Botswana camps offer attractive Green Season pricing.
-This means that the price of the camps can be a fraction of the peak season.
+This means that the price of the camps can be easily less than HALF the price of the peak season.
 If the very high cost of a Botswana safari in July or August brings on a panic attack, this is the way to see the beauty of the Okavango Delta.
-Without having to pawn Granny’s jewellery collection...
+Without having to pawn your Granny’s jewellery collection...

 - The skies are exploding with colour and are very photogenic especially at dawn and sunset.
 So keen photographers often love the summer (green) season.